Hurstbridge

 Hurstbridge has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified one major project likely affecting this area.
-Key projects are: Diamond Creek Trail Extension to Hurstbridge, Diamond Creek Community Infrastructure Master Plan, North East Link - Connections, and North East Link - Tolling Services Package.
-The following details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified one major project expected to impact this region: Diamond Creek Trail Extension to Hurstbridge.
+Other notable projects include Diamond Creek Community Infrastructure Master Plan, North East Link - Connections, and North East Link - Tolling Services Package.
+The following details the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.